arr-ai/hash/README.md

 # hash

 Hash is a fast non-cryptographic hash function library, primarily intended for use in hash tables.
-Significant portions of this library are lifted
+Significant portions of this library are lifted from Go internals.

 ## Documentation